splynx/docs/files/en/addons_modules/quickbooks/quickbooks.md

 **Payments** - enables/disables automatic syncing of payments.

-_It is recommended that all settings in the "Cron Settings" section should be disabled for the initial set up of the add-on to avoid syncing all these elements automatically via cron jobs, the first import and export should be done manually in `Config → Integration → Splynx QuickBooks Accounting`_
+_It is recommended that all settings in the "Cron Settings" section should be disabled for the initial set up of the add-on to avoid syncing all these elements automatically via cron jobs, the first import and export should be done manually in `Finance → QuickBooks Accounting`_

 ### Let's start with QuickBooks

+Click on `Finance` item on the sidebar of Splynx and in the drop-down menu click on `QuickBooks Accounting`.

 ![Entry point 1](1.png)